Cocaine in the Tiramisu: What I Saw Working for a Restaurant Run by the Polish Mafia

 THE CAMERA

 I was also waiting for him to win something, because he’d lost so badly that he’d borrowed some money from my tips.
-If I didn’t stay around, he wasn’t going to remember anything the next day, and I would never get my money back.
+If I didn’t stay around, he wasn’t going to remember anything the next day and I would never get my money back.
 Suddenly, the slot machine played a song and spit out a ton of coins.
 Józef gave me a handful without counting.
-It must have been about $50, and he owed me a hundred.
+It must have been about 200 zloty, and he owed me a hundred.

-“Come on, help me out.
-You’re smart, and these fucking idiots don’t know shit,” he said, pointing at his helpers.
+– “Come on, help me out.
+You’re smart, these fucking idiots don’t know shit,” he said, pointing at his helpers.
 We went upstairs, while the prostitutes got ready to leave.

 I attached the pictures to the email and said nothing.
 Józef grinned and said: “I had a party, for my birthday.”